 Example of a rapid e-Learning development model

 Test knowledge on the subject or prior experience.
-Here we may share a key fact or deliver a shock statement.
+Here I may share a key fact or deliver a shock statement.

 The learner must know which road will be taken.
-Here we discuss what will be covered and how it will benefit the learner.
+Here I discuss what will be covered and how it will benefit the learner.

-Here we deliver the meat of the subject and deliver the relevant content concisely.
-In a rapid e-Learning approach we provide only the top layer of detail in the presentation.
+Here I deliver the meat of the subject and deliver the relevant content concisely.
+In a rapid e-Learning approach I provide only the top layer of detail in the presentation.
 Specialised additional or in-depth information is handled as supplementary documents or web page links.

-Next, we demonstrate through example, case study or simulation how the knowledge or software is to be used usually in the real-world work place.
-We will ask progressive questions to check understanding.
+Next, I demonstrate through example, case study or simulation how the knowledge or software is to be used usually in the real-world work place.
+I will ask progressive questions to check understanding.
 Case studies or examples are presented as supplementary documents or links to web pages and software is presented visually as interactive demonstrations, simulations and video tutorials.

-Then, we provide a wrap-up of the key information, in terms of a closing message from your sponsor if they were used at introduction.
+Then, I provide a wrap-up of the key information, in terms of a closing message from your sponsor if they were used at introduction.